My hair was a great hiding place.

 At this point I looked radically different.

-I asked Gregory if I could use his electric trimmer.
+I asked my partner if I could use his electric trimmer.
 He set it to 10 and shaved off what was left.

 I looked in the mirror.
 Holy shit.